 Address: Nederkouter 30, 9000 Ghent

-This place is open weekdays from 9 AM to 5 PM and serves breakfast all day, as many places in the U.S. do.
+This place is open Tuesday to Saturday from 9 AM to 5 PM and serves breakfast all day, as many places in the U.S. do.
 As the name suggests they serve amazing dishes with eggs.
 But also waffles and more.
 I love savoury breakfast and suffer serious FOMO (Fear Of Missing Out) here when choosing between the huevos rancheros, Eggs Benedict and their shakshuka.
 Their pancakes and waffle portions look amazing too!
 You can find some vegan options on their menu as well.

 Also, they are open for (boozy) brunch on Sundays.
 They only take walk-ins, no reservations possible, and no groups larger than 6 people.